I Want You (2012 film)

 I Want You (Tengo ganas de ti) is a 2012 Spanish drama film directed by Fernando González Molina, starring Mario Casas, the sequel to Tres metros sobre el cielo (Three Metres Above Heaven).
+It is a remake of the Italian film Ho voglia di te, which is based on the novel by Federico Moccia.

-Based on the novel by Federico Moccia, it was produced by Zeta Cinema, Antena 3 Films, Crab Films and Globomedia film and distributed by Warner Bros.
-Spain.
+It was produced by Zeta Cinema, Antena 3 Films, Crab Films and Globomedia film and distributed by Warner Bros.
+Pictures.
 It was shot in Barcelona between October 28 and December 30, 2011.

 Plot

-Hache (Mario Casas) flies back to Barcelona after spending two years in London, trying to forget his first love, Babi, and the death of his best friend, Pollo (Álvaro Cervantes).
+H (Mario Casas) flies back to Barcelona after spending two years in London, trying to forget his first love, Babi (María Valverde), and the death of his best friend, Pollo (Álvaro Cervantes).
 His brother picks him up from the airport; after he settles himself in, he sees his bike covered with a sheet.
 H takes his bike for a spin and lands in the port where he used to race illegally.
-As soon as he gets there he receives a call, turns out Katina (Marina Salas) found out through Álex (Hache's brother) that he just got back; they both agree to meet at a park.
-When he arrives at the park, Hache sees Chino (Lucho Fernandez) who tells him that things have changed.
+As soon as he gets there he receives a call, turns out Katina (Marina Salas) found out through Álex (H's brother) that he just got back; they both agree to meet at a park.
+When he arrives at the park, ache sees Chino (Lucho Fernandez) who tells him that things have changed.
 Chino invites him to a get-together in a restaurant with their other friends.
 While waiting sitting on a bench, Katina surprises him and they both sit down for some catch-up time.
-Katina asks Hache if he has missed Babi (Maria Valverde) and tells him that she's seen her, but that she has changed.
-Hache invites her to the get-together, but Katina declines the invitation and they part ways promising to keep in touch.
+Katina asks H if he has missed Babi and tells him that she's seen her, but that she has changed.
+H invites her to the get-together, but Katina declines the invitation and they part ways promising to keep in touch.
 H gets on his motorcycle and is seen being followed by Gin (Clara Lago).

-Gin follows Hache to a gas station and when he goes into the store, she accidentally hits his bike.
+Gin follows H to a gas station and when he goes into the store, she accidentally hits his bike.
 He picks it up and asks her what has he done to her.
 While giggling, she explains to him that the motorcycle was in front and accidentally fell.
 She begs him to give her the keys back and threatens to call the police, he turns around and tells her to call the police to see if her situation will get better.
 He walks to her car and locks all the doors so she can't get in.
 On their way, she asks him his name and he tells her "Hache" which is the letter "H" in Spanish.
 She giggles and questions him what his real name is behind the letter, by mentioning a few.
 He answers with Hugo, which she thinks is an appealing name.
 On the other hand, when she is asked about hers she says that is Gin derived from Ginebra, to which he laughs and mocks her once more.